Keighley railway station: History

 Keighley is also the northern terminus of the Keighley & Worth Valley Railway.
-This is a heritage branch-line railway run by volunteers that was originally built by the Midland Railway and opened in 1867.
-Closed to passenger traffic in 1962, it was reopened by the K&WVR Preservation Society six years later and is now a popular tourist attraction.
+This is a heritage branch line railway run by volunteers that was originally built by the Midland Railway and opened in 1867.
+Closed to British Railways' passenger traffic in 1962, it was reopened by the K&WVR Preservation Society six years later and is now a popular tourist attraction.

 Trains on the Great Northern Railway's Queensbury lines to Bradford Exchange and Halifax also served Keighley from 1882 until closure in May 1955.

-The Airedale Line runs from platforms 1 and 2 and Keighley and Worth Valley railway operate from platforms 3 and 4.

-From 1892 to 1909 the Midland Railway operated a second station on the Airedale line a short distance from Keighley station at Thwaites.
-There is now no visible trace of this station having ever existed.
+From 1892 to 1909, the Midland Railway operated a second station on the Airedale line a short distance from Keighley station at Thwaites.
+There is now no visible trace of this station.

 In 1986, the station was given a Grade II listing by Historic England as a building of special architectural or historic interest.
 The listing mentions the main entrance building to be of coursed, dressed millstone grit.
-The two westernmost platforms have period furnishings including cast-iron lamp posts; on platform 4 a good cast-iron and glass canopy with decorative columns; and on platform 3 an 8-columned arcade, the remains of a canopy, and a late 19th century engine water-filling pump.
+The two westernmost platforms have period furnishings including cast-iron lamp posts; on platform 4, a good cast-iron and glass canopy with decorative columns; and on platform 3, an 8-columned arcade, the remains of a canopy and a late 19th century engine water-filling pump.